a2as-team/ac215_Spatially/docs/blog.md

 ---

-## Future Work
+## Reflections

-We interviewed government officials and real estate developers throughout the project.
-The idea to integrate development plans came from **Phillip Smith** (Oxford Properties Group), who emphasized that developers often rely on past plans to understand how zoning is interpreted.
-The emphasis on explicit document sources came from **Will Cohen**, a GIS specialist for the City of Boston.
+### What We Learned from Experts

+Throughout the project, we spoke with government officials and real estate developers to ground our work in real needs.
+These conversations shaped key design decisions.

+**Phillip Smith** (Oxford Properties Group) suggested integrating development plans—something we hadn't initially considered.
+He explained that developers routinely study past proposals to understand how zoning rules are actually interpreted.
+This insight led us to build the BPDA scraper and fine-tune our NER model for metadata extraction.

+**Will Cohen**, a GIS specialist for the City of Boston, emphasized the importance of showing document sources explicitly.
+For government officials, trust comes from traceability.
+This feedback shaped our UI: the left panel highlights source documents, while the chat remains a minimal floating panel.

+### Limitations We Discovered

-However, many experts pointed out—and our results confirmed—that LLMs still struggle with:
+Both experts—and our own testing—confirmed that LLMs still struggle with:
-1. The *nuanced legal language* of zoning ordinances
-2. The *spatial reasoning* needed to interpret zoning in physical context
+1. **Nuanced legal language** — Zoning ordinances are written by lawyers over decades, with context-dependent terms that resist simple retrieval
+2. **Spatial reasoning** — Questions like "Can I build a 6-story building here?" require understanding setbacks, overlays, and adjacent zones simultaneously

-Because zoning codes evolve over decades and include ambiguous or context-dependent language, even a well-designed RAG system cannot fully replace human interpretation.
+A well-designed RAG system can surface relevant passages, but it cannot fully replace human interpretation.
+We learned to be honest about this boundary.

-Still, our goal was to create a framework others could use or build upon.
-We hope this project inspires additional tools that support municipalities in managing and communicating their zoning information.
+### What This Project Taught Us

+Building Spatially was an exercise in bridging domains: legal text, geospatial data, urban planning, and machine learning.
+The hardest part wasn't any single technical challenge—it was designing a system flexible enough to accommodate messy, real-world data while remaining simple enough for municipalities to adopt.

+We hope this project serves as a foundation others can build upon.
+The collectors, processors, and agents are modular by design.
+If even one city finds this useful, we'll consider it a success.

 You can explore our work at **https://teamspatially.com**.